-How to place into the appropriate level French class at Connecticut College
+How to place into the right level French class at Connecticut College:

-2. If you have had one or, at most, two semesters of French, you may also be eligible to take French 101, though you should contact the instructor of that class for more information.
-See the Class Schedules to determine the instructor.
-(Login required.)
+If you have had one or, at most, two semesters of French, you may also be eligible to take French 101, though you should contact the instructor of that class for more information.

-a) As part of freshman orientation activities, an online placement exam is proctored for you at the beginning of the academic year, typically in late August in the basement of Shain library.
-During this session, faculty members of the French department are also on hand to answer any questions about placement, classes and the activities of the French department.
-The day after the exam, your results are posted on the bulletin boards next to the French deparment in Blaustein Humanities Building, 3rd floor.
-You then sign up for the appropriate level class during registration.
+A) As part of Freshman orientation activities, an online placement exam is proctored for you at the beginning of the academic year, typically in late August in the basement of Shain library.
+During this session, faculty members of the French department are also on hand to answer any questions about placement, classes, and the activities of the French department.
+After receiving your results from a member of the French and Francophone Department, you sign up for the appropriate level class during registration.

-b) You may also opt to use the results of any one of the following three exams to determine the (approximate) appropriate level of French class for you:
+B) You may also opt to use the results of any one of the following three exams to determine the (approximate) right level of French class for you:

-- AP Exam: if you have taken the AP exam in French and received a 4 or 5, here is the placement information.
+- AP Exam: if you have taken the AP exam in French, and received a 4 or 5, click here for placement information.

-- SAT subject test: if you have taken the SAT subject test in French (College Board), here is the placement information.
+- SAT subject test: if you have taken the SAT subject test in French (College Board), click here for placement information.

 Still have questions?

 All scores are approximate indicators, and there is some flexibility about which class students should sign up for.
-Please consult a faculty member, for example the department chair (email@example.com), for more information, especially if your score is within a few points of the borderline between classes.
+Please consult a faculty member, for example the chair (email@example.com), for more information, especially if your score is within a couple points of the borderline between classes.